getgauge/gauge-js/README.md

 ## Configuration

-JavaScript Specific configuration changes can be made in the env/default/js.properties file.
+JavaScript specific configuration changes can be made in the env/default/js.properties file.

 Configuration options are the following: